kudobuilder/kudo/keps/0028-transient-parameters.md

 Open Questions:
 - Should transient parameters marked in the parameter definition?
   - If not, they could be set permanently with `kudo update`, which would reverse most of the ideas of transient parameters
-  - If yes, it may allow setting permanent parameters with `kudo plan trigger`.
+  - If yes, it may allow setting persistent parameters with `kudo plan trigger`.
 The question would be if the definition would be more like Proposal 1 or 3

 Pros:
 - Potentially no change to operator definition

+### Implementation Details/Notes/Constraints

+- The parameter value will be discarded when plan reaches a terminal state, either `COMPLETED` or `FATAL_ERROR`.
+- Transient parameters will be safed in the `planExecution` structure in the instance CRD.

+### Risks and Mitigations

-### User Stories
+## User Stories

 - [#1395](https://github.com/kudobuilder/kudo/issues/1395) Resettable parameters